 - Set your OS drive as the first boot drive.
 Otherwise, UEFI will spend time polling suggested places of the boot order.

 - Disable anything which you do not use in UEFI or BIOS.
 Since its all about hardware initialization, disabling is best, if you do not use it.

 - If your motherboard supports it, and you have SSD, then switch to AHCI mode from IDE mode.

 - Enable Fast Boot and set Fast Boot delay to zero seconds.
 The only problem is that it will skip a lot of checks done by POST, which may not be a good idea.

 - GPU also takes time to initialize, so you may switch to onboard GPU and check the difference in time.

 In the end, there is one thing I will say.
-If your computer boots up in 5-15 seconds, it’s just fine.
-Last BIOS Time is only a number, and it depends on your hardware configuration.
+If your computer boots up in 5-15 seconds, it’s fine.
+Last BIOS Time is only a number, depending on your hardware configuration.
 You may improve it by a few seconds by changing hardware settings, but it won’t matter much.